derbyjs/derby/index.md

 for objects in a context object, Derby assumes that the model is part of the context.
 Even better, Derby is able to automatically establish live bindings between the view and objects in the model.
-Derby slightly extends the Handlebars syntax in order to support these featueres.
+Derby slightly extends the Handlebars syntax in order to support these features.

 The other major difference between Handlebars and Derby templates is that Derby templates must be valid HTML first.
 Handlebars is language agnostic---it can be